lulzsun/Various-Mixbox-Panels/README.md

 # Mayflash F500 Mixbox Panel
 Vector files for a DIY mixbox arcade controller mod for Mayflash F500

+There are two different versions:
-ponoko_f500_mixbox_v1.svg - has rounded key edges
+* ponoko_f500_mixbox_v1.svg - has rounded key edges
-ponoko_f500_mixbox_v2.svg - has sharp key edges
+* ponoko_f500_mixbox_v2.svg - has sharp key edges

-These files are ready to be uploaded to Ponoko to be laser cut.
+These files are ready to be uploaded to [Ponoko](https://www.ponoko.com) to be laser cut.
 Here is the configuration for ordering:

 * Acrylic - Clear